lvgl/lv_port_stm32h7b3i_disco/README.md

 ## Update Information

 ### 26.8.2022
-DMA2D rendering was added to the project.
+DMA2D support was added to the project.

 1. simple
 This mode uses loops to write to pixels to render a GUI on the display.